bryandolezal/XS-To-XML/README.md

 I use Task Runner by Sana Ajani to run the tasks.

 Additional usage:
-For any .xs file, you can create a <name>_start.xml or a <name>_end.xml, if so the boilerplate that's added to the start or end of the file to make it a working trigger will be replaced by the contents of the _start or _end file.
+For any .xs file, you can create a <name>_start.boiler or a <name>_end.boiler, if so the boilerplate that's added to the start or end of the file to make it a working trigger will be replaced by the contents of the _start or _end file.
 This allows you to create custom boilerplate for certain scripts.